 Once you complete the application, one of our loan advisors will contact you to introduce themselves and answer any questions you might have.
-A mortgage expert, your loan advisor will provide help and guidance all along the way.
+A mortgage expert, your loan advisor will provide help and guidance along the way.

 If you are purchasing a new home, your loan advisor will also contact the seller or real estate broker so they’ll know who to contact with additional questions.

 The key to successful home buying is preparation, and getting prequalified is one of the best ways to find the right home for you.
-It’s free, will only take a few minutes, and your loan advisor will help you get started.
+It’s free, will only take a few minutes, and your friendly loan advisor will help you get started.